CA.pl - friendlier interface for OpenSSL certificate programs

 Create the CA directories and files:

-enter cacert.pem when prompted for the CA file name.
+enter a filename (for example, cacert.pem) when prompted for the CA file name.

 Create a DSA certificate request and private key (a different set of parameters can optionally be created first):